Dying Light: Critical reception

 Several critics believed that the game should be streamlined, with some singling out the weapon-breaking mechanic and the crafting system.
 Williams believed that they existed only to lengthen the game.
 Whitehead believed that these systems prevented players from taking a proactive role in combat.
 He also felt that the survival focus would cause players to lose interest.
 Carter agreed that Techland should have streamlined the game's micromanagement and kept the focus on combat.
 Arthur Gies from Polygon wrote that many of the systems in Dying Light were "clunky" and poorly implemented, and he lamented that the game was extended by "stringing objectives as far away from one another as possible".
 Williams felt that the side missions of the game generally contained better narrative than the main quests.
 However, he was disappointed that most of these missions were fetch quests.
 VanOrd agreed and likened the protagonist to an "errand boy", finding the objectives to be uninspiring and frustrating, adding that they were mostly "frustrating slogs, or simply bad ideas".
 The game was often criticised for its lack of innovation, as the game features many elements commonly found in other AAA open-world games such as The Elder Scrolls V: Skyrim, Assassin's Creed, and Far Cry.
 Both VanOrd and Whitehead felt that the zombies become an annoyance in the game rather than an enemy.

-Whitehead praised the game's multiplayer, adding that the cooperative challenges make the game's world reactive and fresh, and gives players reason to stay engaged after they finished the campaign.
-He also praised the asymmetrical multiplayer mode, and stated that it was "a blast" if players play in a full lobby.
+Whitehead praised the game's multiplayer, adding that the cooperative challenges make the game's world reactive and fresh, and give players reason to stay engaged after they finished the campaign.
+He also praised the asymmetrical multiplayer mode and stated that it was "a blast" if players play in a full lobby.
 Reparaz agreed that the game is better when it is played with several friends, though he remarked that the gameplay can be unbalanced in the asymmetrical multiplayer mode if the lobby is not full.
 Shea also believed the multiplayer enhances the experience and that cooperative gameplay enables the campaign's difficult sections to become more "approachable".
-VanOrd liked the asymmetrical multiplayer, as he felt that it extended the tension created during night.
+VanOrd liked the asymmetrical multiplayer, as he felt that it extended the tension created during the night.
 However, Livingston was not impressed, calling it a half-baked version of Left 4 Dead.
 Gies was concerned that this mode is merely a "distraction" and that it lacks sufficient depth and development.